Serene sanctuary Shou Sugi Ban House sprouts up in Water Mill, offering a welcome retreat for Hamptonites.

 Rooms offer a hinoki ofuro (Japanese soaking tub) and organic skincare products by Kyoto-based brand Kotoshina.

-Photography Courtesy Of: Fredrika stjärne for Shou Sugi Ban House
+Photography by: Fredrika stjärne for Shou Sugi Ban House